metno/pyaerocom-data-issues/README.md

-# pyaerocom_data_issues
+# pyaerocom-data-issues

-Issues related to external data used in pyaerocom
+Issues related to external data used in pyaerocom.

+Issues are organised in sub-directories for each database.